dsmarcot2018/Bendel-Bot/README.md

     - Stops the audio, but leaves the bot in the channel.
   - !leave
     - Leaves the vc and stops the audio.
+  - !queue
+    - Lists out the currently queued songs.
+  - !dequeue <song-position>
+    - Removes a song from the queue.
+  - !skip
+    - Skips the currently playing song.
+  - !queue_first <youtube-link>
+    - @param youtube-link - A link to the youtube video that you would like to play.
+    - Costs 100 Bendel-Bucks to use this function.
+    - Puts the requested song at the front of the queue.

 **Currency System**
 - Use !hourly, !daily, !weekly to claim rewards.